-- complete a VCAL program which enables students to achieve specific learning outcomes in literacy and numeracy as well as practical, vocational competencies and personal development skills.
+- Complete a VCE VM program, which enables students to achieve specific learning outcomes in literacy and numeracy as well as practical, vocational competencies and personal development skills..

-- incorporate Vocational Education & Training (VET) units within VCE or VCAL programs.
+- Incorporate Vocational Education & Training (VET) units within VCE or VCE VM programs.
 A number of vocational certificates are offered, with each course enabling students to undertake work placement.

 In addition to the extensive academic learning program offered to senior students, other programs delivered aim to provide opportunities for students to further develop skills necessary for a successful transition into the adult world – whether that involves further learning at the tertiary level or entry to the world of work.

-Lyndhurst Secondary College is celebrating its third year of operation of the Cranbourne Region Trades Skills Centre.
-Students from Year’s 10,11 and 12 have participated in Automotive Studies (pre vocational) certificate classes for their first and second year qualification.
-In addition, students from partner schools partook in the program in 2018, 2019 and 2020 and we look forward to this partnership continuing into 2021 and beyond.
+Lyndhurst Secondary College is celebrating its sixth year of operation of the Cranbourne Region Trades Skills Centre.
+Students from Year 10,11 and 12 have participated in Automotive Studies (pre-vocational) certificate classes for their first and second year qualification.
+In addition, students from partner schools engage in the program and we look forward to this partnership continuing.

-- motivation to make the most of opportunities offered,
+- Motivation to make the most of opportunities offered; and,

-- ability to be accountable and responsible for one’s own actions.
+- An ability to be accountable and responsible for one’s own actions.

-Please take the time to read this Handbook and carefully consider all available options.
-Be sure to make informed decisions based on advice from key people including College staff and parents.
-Take advantage of the extensive counselling process in place during Semester 2 as teachers begin to plan programs for 2022 and be sure to attend the Senior Sub School Information Evening held early in Term 3, Wednesday 15th July.
-Don’t forget to also consult key advisors including the MIPs Coordinator and Careers Counsellor.
+Please take the time to read these Handbook pages and review the FAQ’s PDF booklet above.
+Carefully consider all available options and be sure to make informed decisions based on advice from key people including College staff and parents.
+Take advantage of the extensive counselling process in place during the end of Semester 1 and beginning of Semester 2 as teachers begin to plan programs for 2024.
+Be sure to attend the Senior Sub School Information Evening in 2023 date to be confirmed.
+Don’t forget to also consult key advisors including Pathways and Careers Coordinator.

-Understand that this electronic handbook is a guide to be used in selecting programs/subjects and is not intended to be all encompassing.
+Students and families should understand that this electronic handbook is a guide to be used in selecting programs/subjects and is not intended to be all encompassing.
 Only after thorough and extensive research should final subjects be selected.
-Individual subject selection/blocking grid forms are attached to the Senior School Handbook and can be downloaded and printed.
-If students require a hardcopy, it will be available at the Senior School Office.
+Individual subject selection forms are located in the relevant sections of the online senior school handbook on the relevant pages of our website, these can be downloaded and printed.

-For detailed Information about VCE, VCAL, Units of work, expectations and much more, please see the Student Handbook FAQ’s below which supports this Senior School Handbook.
+For detailed Information about VCE, VCE VM, Units of work, expectations and much more, please see the Student Handbook FAQ’s below which supports this Senior School Handbook.